SNSF Scientific Image Competition

 Tess de Ruiter, art-science curator, Rotterdam (Netherlands)

-Aurélie Saliba, project manager for Adobe Stock (Germany)
+Aurélie Saliba, manager crowdsourcing for Adobe Stock (Germany)

 Award ceremony, exhibition and online galleries